PokeMapMobile/PokeMapMobile/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/pokemapmobiledev)

-PokeMapMobile is a web service that brings your scanning results from your [PokémonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) to your phone.
+PokéMapMobile is a web service that brings your scanning results from your [PokémonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) to your phone.

 * Background location tracking to focus your maps to scan where you currently are through your phone's GPS
 * Push notifications via [Pushbullet](https://www.pushbullet.com) to notify you of pokemon even while the app is in the background or when your phone is locked.
 * Customize which Pokemon you are notified of as well as how far the Pokémon is.
 * View Pokémon Locations through the in-app Map or Google Maps locations via Pushbullet

-**Note**: Currently the app is only for Android.
-Good news is that the iOS version is ready to go!
-However being being poor college students and all makes it hard to get on the iOS app store.
-Donating to help bring this to iOS would be very appreciated.
-Until then, we have placed Ads in the app.
+PokéMapMobile is for ready for both iOS and Android.
+However, at this time we havent figured out iOS distribution without the app store.
+Any tips are welcome!

 ## Setup